thinkshout/salesforce/README.txt

 Current Maintainer:
   Victor Kane (awebfactory.com.ar)
 ***************************************************************************
-WARNING: This module is currently in development and is not yet NOT usable.
+WARNING: This module is currently in development and is NOT yet usable.
 ***************************************************************************

 CURRENT FUNCTIONALITY: